questianon/sdupdates/README.md

 Github: https://github.com/questianon
 Twitter: https://twitter.com/questianon)

-Update ETA: Busy today, will update tomorrow with all sdg links from the past 2 days, vt hdg and reddit from the past day

 ## NEWSFEED
 !!! note Don't forget to git pull to get a lot of new optimizations + updates, if SD breaks go backward in commits until it starts working again
 	Instructions: